-Kampala is one of the fastest developing cities in Africa and to cater to for the demand, four new international schools have opened since the beginning of this century.
+Kampala is one of the fastest developing cities in Africa and to cater to for the demand, several new international schools have opened since the beginning of this century.

 When you move abroad, as a family (whatever your point of departure), the priorities have to be around where to live and how to make sure that your children get the best education on offer.
 In Kampala, the housing options for expat families (given that the breadwinner is pulling down a decent salary) tend to be found in two areas.